Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Non-Hermitian Floquet theory of parametric oscillators

 \subsection{Time-dependent case via Floquet theory}

 We now consider the effect of modulating the system parameters---specifically, the spring stiffnesses---so that the stiffness matrix $K(t)$ is time-dependent.
-The equation governing the oscillators now has the form of a Schr\"odinger equation with a time-dependent Hamiltonian,
+The equations of motion now take the form of the time-dependent Schr\"odinger equation,